urbit/operators.urbit.org/content/manual/os/dojo-tools.md

 ### `.`

-Noun to jamfile.
-The noun is given to `+jam` and then written to `pier/.urb/put/filename.ext` using a `%sag` `%blit`, saving it as a jamfile.
+Make a jamfile and write to disk.
+A noun is jammed and then written to `pier/.urb/put/path/extension` using a `%sag` `%blit`, saving it as a jamfile.

 #### Arguments

 ```
-path noun
+path/extension noun
 ```

 #### Example